jogetoss/tesseract-ocr-tool/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+The Tesseract OCR Tool plugin is to integrate Tesseract Open Source OCR Engine as a process tool to perform image recognition on uploaded files.

 # Getting Help